 Obviously a phone or video interview is easier and much less costly than an in-person interview, especially if travel is involved for you and/or the employer for an in-person interview.

-A phone or video interview usually does not take the place of an in-person interview.
-It is simply a means of learning more about the candidate, and letting the candidate learn more about the employer and the position, before both parties commit to the time and expense of an in-person interview.
+Pre-Covid, a phone or video interview could be a screening before an in-person interview.
+It is simply a means of learning more about the candidate, and letting the candidate learn more about the employer and the position, before both parties committed to the time and expense of an in-person interview.